nxbyte/Verilog-Projects/Project 2 – Combinational Logic/README.md

 ## Objective

-The purpose of this design assignment was to create modules of combinational logic in the Verilog Hardware Description Language (HDL) format.
-While completing this task, students continued immersing themselves in the Xilinx platform and the Verilog HDL.
+The purpose of this design assignment was to create different types of modules with the use of combinational logic in Verilog.
+While completing this task, the group continued exploring in the Xilinx platform and Verilog.
 Through this assignment the team: prepared truth tables, wrote Verilog code per module, and made test fixtures to test each module.
-The assignment tasked the group to create: a full adder, a 4-bit adder, a three bit comparator, a 4-16 decoder, a priority encoder, and a 4-1 multiplexer.
+This assignment tasked the group to create: a full adder, a 4-bit adder, a 3-bit comparator, a 4-16 decoder, a priority encoder, and a 4-1 multiplexer.

 ## Source Directories